richardanaya/neonorigami/README.md

-# ＮＥＯＮ ＯＲＩＧＡＭＩ
+# Neon Origami

-An open-source virtual world platform for the future.
+An open-source distributed virtual world platform.

 # How do I connect to the virtual web?